nikogura/gomason/README.md

 This is used to determine which OSes and architectures to compile for.
 It's gotta be Gox's way of expressing the version and arch (os/arch), as the strings will simply be passed along to gox to build your toys.

+## User Config Reference

+Per-user config.
+Primarily used to set per-user information that would not make sense to have in the project config.

+Which identity and key to use for signing is a good example.
+While you can set and distribute a shared key for *everyone* to use, it's a better practice to have each publisher use their own key.

+### Config Sections

+#### User

+The user using gomason.
+Supported configuration keys:

+* email

+example:

+    [user]
+        email = nik.ogura@gmail.com

+### Signing

+Configuration related to signing.
+Supported configuration keys:

+* program

+example:

+    [signing]
+        program = gpg